MageMCU/Joystick-Uno-L298N/README.md

-## Joystick - Arduino Uno - L298N Repository
+## Simplified- Joystick - Arduino Uno - L298N (SJUL) Repository

 - namespace ***uno***

+The Debug and Release versions have been removed for a simplified version, a compromise if you will.
+The Joystick Algorithm had to be simplified for upcoming projects.
+Each of the classes, the Joystick ALgorithm Class, and the L298N Class have been rewritten.
+The dependencies are the Bitwise Class, the Button Class, the LinearMap Class and the Timer Class.

 ## MCU Atmega328P chip